 If she could take away her diabetes tomorrow, Casey admits she would.
 However, with the experiences that have come with it, she is proud to say, “Because of Joslin and because of diabetes, I love who I am.
 Diabetes doesn’t limit how high you can go.”

 The race was difficult, but her support system never wavered.
-Seeing how Casey was tiring near the end, two Ursuline friends, dressed in street clothes, left the sidelines to finish the last 6.2 miles by her side.
+In fact, it literally stepped in to help, with several friends running portions of the race with her.
+Mid-race, two Ursuline friends left the sidelines to run several miles, and her childhood friend finished the last 6.2 miles by her side in jeans and rain boots.
 “My parents can’t take diabetes away from me, but they can run alongside me,” Casey said.
 “Through the support of the people in my life, I’m able to finish my races.”

 Casey realizes there is work to be done to find a cure, but she knows Joslin researchers are on the job.
 In the meantime, she is doing all she can to support the cause.
 “I’ll always be an ambassador.
 I’ll always advocate for diabetes, and I hope people realize that if I can do it, they can do it too,” Casey said.
 She plans to extend her responsibilities as an ambassador to her Ursuline Senior Service project, choosing Joslin Diabetes Center as her service site.